ronnymees/ProxMox-Guide/README.md

 ```bash
 bash <(wget -qO- https://raw.githubusercontent.com/ronnymees/ProxMox-student-vms/refs/heads/master/scripts/setup_debian_vm_template.sh)
 ```
-💡 This script will pause fot the installation of the OS, you should watch it in the console on ProxMox and wait for it to finish before hitting enter on the script to resume.
+💡 This script will pause for the installation of the OS, you should watch it in the console on ProxMox and wait for it to finish before hitting enter on the script to resume.

 ## Create the csv-file with student credentials